obfusk/srvbak/README.md

   See \*.sample for (annotated) configuration examples.

+  If you want to know how files are organized, see tree.sample.

   To use baktogit [2] to back up configuration files, set it up (with a repository not in srvbak's directory), then configure srvbak to use it.